COUNCIL PORTAL | MUNICIPAL AUTHORITY PORTAL

 e) Somerset Inc. Report – Given by Lee Hoffman.

-Lastly, Mr. Hoffman mentioned that “Chalk the Block” is right around the corner.
+He mentioned that “Chalk the Block” was right around the corner.

 f) PSAB Report – Given by Fred Rosemeyer.